 Be honest about your budget in its current and future state.

-We keep it as real possible when it comes to how to afford to travel.
+We keep it as real as possible when it comes to how to afford to travel.
 Even if all the stars align — I’ve found a great deal, I can take off from work, and the destination sounds interesting — sometimes it isn’t financially smart to book that trip.
 Simply put, some months we just can’t afford it.
 And that’s fine!
 Not being honest about our finances leads to debt which ultimately will lead to us not being able to afford travel.
 So it is important to be practical with our budget at all times.

 Scale down the trip to meet your finances.